 2. A daily Drop-In Centre in Belfast specifically for asylum seekers, refugees and destitute migrants

-3. A 24-hour On-call Service for rough sleepers, the public and service providers, such as hostels, night shelters, the PSNI and emergency services
+3. An On-call Service for rough sleepers, the public and service providers, such as hostels, night shelters, the PSNI and emergency services

 What some of our service users are saying…